 Enhanced protection incorporated when processing sensitive data such as names, addresses, and account numbers.
 Consumers will prioritise security over convenience especially where finances are involved.

 - Built-in customer awareness is crucial if you wish to continue collecting and sharing their data.
-Making the customer aware of what happens to their data will facilitate the overall experience and warm them to the idea of improved experience.
+Customer must know what happens to their data.
+It facilitate their overall experience and warm them to the idea of improved experience.

 Customers want to know the benefits and values of providing their data.
 They will trust websites that include simple AI tools to allow them to manage privacy preferences.
-GDPR Art 15 already recommends this, via “on-demand access” allowing for review of consent, permissions, and ability to download data in a simple format.
+GDPR Art 15 already recommends this, via “on-demand access”.
+It allows for review of consent, permissions, and ability to download data in a simple format.

 Following these steps and taking expert technical advice is a further step towards full compliance giving organisations peace of mind.